aerospike/aerospike-tools-backup/README.md

 # brew installed libssh2 currently depends on openssl 1.1.1.
 We source install it to link with a different openssl.
 brew install libuv cmake zstd openssl

+# libssh2 is required for the aws-sdk-cpp on mac
 # download libssh2
 git clone https://github.com/libssh2/libssh2.git
 cd libssh2